Imagine biting into a chewy and delicious gluten-free sourdough bagel. This traditional, boiled bagel recipe is

 - The dough will be quite stiff, so kneed to get everything combined.
 Lightly oil your hands to prevent the dough from sticking to you while you kneed.
 The exact amount of flour will depend on your flour blend, so add more as required to form a nice stiff dough.

-- Divide the dough into 8-10 equal pieces.
-Working with 1 piece of dough at a time, form into a bagel shape.
+- Divide the dough into 8 equal pieces.
+Working with 1 piece of dough at a time, form it into a bagel shape.
 Be sure that the ends overlap and are pinched together.

 - Line a cookie sheet with parchment or wax paper.
-Set the bagels on the cookie sheet, evenly space to allow room for rising.
+Set the bagels on the cookie sheet, with space between each bagel to allow room for rising.
 Leave the bagels somewhere warm to rise for 2-4 hours.

-- Bring 4 liters water in a large pot to boil.
-Add either honey or baking soda to the water.
-(See notes for details.)
+- Bring 4 liters water to boil in a large pot.
+Either add honey or baking soda to the water.
+(See notes for more details.)

 - Remove bagels from the oven and allow them to cool for at least 20 minutes before serving.

 - Use within 3 days, or slice in half and freeze them in a ziptop bag to keep them fresh.